 *Course can be waived for students with one year or more of professional experience, as determined by the MPA Admissions Committee.

-Students are required to declare a concentration when applying for admission to the MPA program.
+Select one of the concentrations listed below.
+Students are required to declare a concentration when applying for admission to the M.P.A. program.
 If no concentration is declared when applying to the program, the Public Leadership and Management Concentration is assigned.

 Public Leadership and Management Concentration